-As part of the collaboration between the NC Department of Transportation and the UNC Coastal Studies Institute, teacher resources, lesson plans, and curriculum were produced that showcase the science carried out during the extent of the project.
-These resources represent research methods, experiments, and data collection techniques utilized by the participating scientists at the UNC Coastal Studies Institute and adapted for classroom use.
+As part of the collaboration between the NC Department of Transportation and the Coastal Studies Institute, teacher resources, lesson plans, and curriculum were produced that showcase the science carried out during the extent of the project.
+These resources represent research methods, experiments, and data collection techniques utilized by the participating scientists at the Coastal Studies Institute and adapted for classroom use.
 The teacher resources are aligned to North Carolina Professional Teaching Standards as indicated on each downloadable PDF.

 Subaquatic Vegetation as Habitat